hudson-and-thames/arbitragelab/docs/source/stochastic_control_approach/ou_model_jurek.rst

 Step 5: Plotting
 ****************

-In this optional step, we can plot the stabilization regions and optimal portfolio weights.
+In this optional step, we can plot the stabilization region, optimal portfolio weights and the evolution of wealth.

 Implementation
 ==============